For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 With the advent of generative AI, the complexity of data makes vector embeddings a crucial aspect of modern-day processing and handling of information.
 They ensure efficient representation of multi-dimensional databases that are easier for AI algorithms to process.

-Key roles of vector embeddings in generative AI
+Key Role of Vector Embeddings in Generative AI

 Generative AI relies on vector embeddings to understand the structure and semantics of input data.
 Let’s look at some key roles of embedded vectors in generative AI to ensure their functionality.